litprog/litprog/lit_v3/11_overview.md

 # exit: 0
 ```

+!!! note "Line Numbers"

+    In the HTML and PDF output generated by LitProg, the line numbers of a code block match the line numbers in the original Markdown file.

 ## Getting Started

 *Literate Programming* is a programming paradigm.  *LitProg* is a build tool.
-Even if you are not on board with LP, you may nonetheless find LitProg to be useful, for example if you want to write a technical article or tutorial.
-This book is a documentation artifact of the literate program for the `litprog` cli command, which has of course been compiled using itself.
+Even if you are not on board with the LP paradigm, you may nonetheless find LitProg to be useful, for example if you want to write a technical article or tutorial.
+This book is a documentation artifact of the literate program for the `litprog` cli command, which has been compiled (how else of course could it be) using itself.
 To get started you can download one of the software artifacts of LitProg and run `litprog build` with an example file.

 ```bash
 $ pip install litprog